-GSRA Award fund distribution will be managed by the applicant's college or university, either via a cost-reimbursable subcontract if the applicant is at an affiliate other than LSU, or by transfer of funds from LaSPACE to the applicant's department for projects at LSU.
-The institution/department will assume responsibility for administering, distributing, and documenting costs charged to this program.
+GSRA Award fund distribution will be managed by the applicant's college or university, either via a costreimbursable subcontract if the applicant is at an affiliate other than LSU, or by transfer of funds from LaSPACE to the applicant's department for projects at LSU.
+The institution/department will assume responsibility for administering, distributing, and documenting costs charged to this program according to standard procedures and consistent with all federal and state rules and guidelines.
 The applicant's Faculty Advisor will serve as PI for the subcontract or account.
+The subawarded institution must invoice LaSPACE monthly using current billing and cost-share forms available on the LaSPACE website in our document center.